How to Disable your built-in Microphone

 ![]() 1.
 Open Control Panel from the Start button, icon view, then click to open Sound.
 Click the Recording tab, then click to highlight Microphone.
 Click on the Properties button, then scroll the drop down list and select "Don't use this device (disable)."

-2. Click OK to close out both windows, then close the Control Panel.
+2. Click OK to close out all windows except for the Control Panel.

 |